More pages in this section

 Other predisposing factors include:

-- abnormal foot alignment – if your feet roll in (pronate) excessively, the muscles in your legs become overworked, causing inflammation at their attachment to the shin bone
+- Feet that roll in (pronate) excessively, the muscles in your legs become overworked, causing inflammation at their attachment to the shin bone

-- abnormal foot alignment – if you have high arch (supinated) rigid feet which offer poor shock absorption, increased shock and stress is transferred to the shin muscles
+- High arch (supinated) rigid feet which offer poor shock absorption, increased shock and stress is transferred to the shin muscles

 Treatment depends on the individual and what stage of shin pain you may have, but may involve the following:

 - Calf and shin stretches, trigger-point rolling and strengthening exercises

 - Modify training load and intensity (try alternative exercises like swimming, cycling and upper body weights which have less impact on the lower limb)

 - Addressing weakness around hips/gluteals

 - Improve footwear (correct support and midsole cushioning)

 - Custom Foot Supports (Orthotics) to reduce over-pronation and increase shock absorption